epasham/DockerTutorial/Kubernetes/Concepts/2_KubernetesObjects.md

 - Volume
 - Namespace

 Kubernetes also contains higher-level abstractions that rely on controllers to build upon the basic objects, and provide additional functionality and convenience features.
-These include:
+These include: (aslında bunlara Resources da denilir)

 - Deployment
 - DaemonSet